 From cove to creek along the coast

 I rediscovered all these little coves on my scooter, with my nose to the wind, while following the laces of the pretty little coastal road towards the east.

-The ride is quiet, as there is little traffic between the villages along the coast, dominated by the impressive shadow of the Agung volcano: Amed, Bunutan, Jemeluk, Lipah ...
+The walk is quiet, as there is little traffic between the villages along the coast, dominated by the impressive shadow of the Agung volcano: Amed, Bunutan, Jemeluk, Lipah...

 Gunung Agung and the wreck of the Liberty